 About the Instructor

-Born and raised in Germany, Anette Isaacs, MA received her academic education at Emory University in Atlanta, the University of Vienna, Austria, and the Free University in Berlin and holds master's degrees in History, Political Science and American Studies.
-She now resides in Evanston, IL, and teaches at the Lifelong Learning departments of Oakton College, the College of Lake County, Harper College and McHenry County College, where she presents lectures and seminars on over 30 different topics pertaining to her home country’s history, culture, politics, and society. (more info on www.anetteisaacs.com)
+Anette Isaacs, MA, born and raised in Germany, received her academic education at Emory University in Atlanta, the University of Vienna, Austria, and the Free University in Berlin and holds master's degrees in History, Political Science and American Studies.
+She now resides in a suburb of Chicago and teaches at the Lifelong Learning departments of Oakton College, the College of Lake County, Harper College and McHenry County College, where she presents lectures and seminars on more than 30 different topics pertaining to her home country’s history, culture, politics, and society. anetteisaacs.com

 Upcoming programs presented by Anette Isaacs.